-From 18 September 2017, changes to the National Electricity Rules widened the scope of the RIT-T to include replacement projects.
-AusNet Services is required to undertake the Regulatory Investment Test for Transmission (RIT-T) for replacement projects exceeding $6 million.
+From 18 September 2017, changes to the National Electricity Rules widened the scope of the regulatory investment test for transmission (RIT-T) and the regulatory investment test for distribution (RIT-D) to include replacement projects.
+AusNet Services is required to undertake the RIT-T, for transmission replacement projects and transmission connection asset augmentation projects with a credible option valued at or above $6 million, and the RIT-D for distribution replacement and augmentation projects with a credible option valued at or above $6 million.

-The purpose of the RIT-T, as set out at clause 5.16 of the National Electricity Rules, is to identify the credible option that maximises the present value of net economic benefit to all those who produce, consume and transport electricity in the market.
+The purpose of the RIT, as set out at clauses 5.15, 5.16 and 5.17 of the National Electricity Rules, is to identify the credible option that maximises the present value of net economic benefit to all those who produce, consume and transport electricity in the national electricity market (NEM).

-AusNet Services is applying the RIT-T to the projects listed in the table below.
+AusNet Services is applying the RIT to the projects listed in the table below.

 |Project||Status||Current report||Consultation closes||Submissions|

-To find out more information on these projects, please contact AusNet Services via email@example.com.
+To find out more information on the RIT-T replacement projects, please contact AusNet Services via email@example.com.

-The regulatory investment test for transmission (RIT-T) is a cost benefit analysis overseen by the Australian Energy Regulator (AER).
-It assesses the economic and technical impact of, and preferred timing for major network investments in the national energy market (NEM).
-The RIT-T process ensures regulated transmission investment decisions are in the long term interests of customers.
+The regulatory investment test is a cost benefit analysis overseen by the Australian Energy Regulator (AER).
+It assesses the economic and technical impact of, and preferred timing for, major network investments in the NEM.
+The RIT process ensures regulated transmission and distribution investment decisions are in the long term interests of customers.